flevidz/Pizza-Sales-Project/README.md

 # TOOLS USED

-*SQL SERVER MANAGEMENT STUDIO(SSMS)
+* SQL SERVER MANAGEMENT STUDIO(SSMS)
-*MICROSOFT POWERBI
+* MICROSOFT POWERBI

 1)DATA ANALYSIS WITH SQL SERVER MANAGEMENT STUDIO(SSMS)
->Connected to the server
+- Connected to the server
->Created the Database
+- Created the Database
->Imported the Dataset to the Database
+ -Imported the Dataset to the Database

 2)DATA VISUALIZATION USING POWERBI